My Curriculum Vitae is uploaded to LinkedIn: <https://www.linkedin.com/in/merchantdavid>.

 What is in your iPod?

-I have a very wide range of tastes across many genres and many languages and cultures.
+I have a very wide range of tastes across many genres and cultures.

 What do you read?

 Most anything.
 About books, I agree with Mr. Sagan: